TRACE-Structures/uncertain_variables/README.md

 ## Overview

-The `distvar` package provides a comprehensive framework for working with random variables and their probability distributions in the context of uncertainty quantification (UQ) and surrogate modelling.
+The `uncertain_variables` package provides a comprehensive framework for working with random variables and their probability distributions in the context of uncertainty quantification (UQ) and surrogate modelling.
 It supports various sampling methods, polynomial chaos expansion (PCE) integration, and distribution transformations.

 ## Features